syhpoon/xyzcmd/doc/user/configs.rst

    # 1.
    bind META-P to default_action
    # 2.
-   bind META-P to box_action context CMD
+   bind META-P to cmd_action context CMD

 In 1. we've bound Meta+Shift+p shortcut to default_action method.
 As we haven't provided context name, **DEFAULT** will be used.